-POLICY #BOD-17: It is the policy of the Desert Healthcare District ("District") to establish the compensation, as well as the methodology and schedule for evaluating the job performance of the President & Chief Executive Officer ("CEO").
+POLICY #BOD-17: It is the policy of the Desert Healthcare District ("District") to establish the compensation, as well as the methodology and schedule for evaluating the job performance of the Chief Executive Officer ("CEO").

 - 1. The CEO of the District is retained and serves at the will of the District's Board of Directors ("Board").
 The CEO has general authority over administration, operations, and personnel matters of the District. - 2.
 The Board has a responsibility to provide the CEO with frequent and constructive feedback.
-In addition to on-going monitoring, the Board will provide a specific opportunity for the Chief Executive to present a written self-evaluation, and a response to the Board's evaluation of their performance.
+In addition to on-going monitoring, the Board will provide a specific opportunity for the CEO to present a written self-evaluation, and a response to the Board's evaluation of their performance.
 Board members shall organize their evaluation of the CEO's performance and have it presented in a face-to-face debriefing with the CEO. - 3.
-The Board shall review the performance of the CEO after the initial six (6) months of active service following appointment to the position and every March thereafter.
-The annual executive evaluation process will begin on a date that will ensure that the evaluation process is completed by March of each calendar year. - 4.
+The Board shall review the performance of the CEO after the initial six (6) months of active service following appointment to the position and annually thereafter.
+The annual executive evaluation process will begin on a date that will ensure that the evaluation process is completed annually, so it may be included in the budgeting process for the next fiscal year. - 4.
 Performance will be gauged using a tool that allows Board members to provide a fair and comprehensive evaluation of the CEO.
-The performance measure tool will be designed to provide for discussion and inform feedback in the development of business goals, operational objectives and requirements of the District's Strategic Plan.
+The performance measure tool will be designed to provide for discussion and inform feedback in the development of business goals, operational objectives, and requirements of the District's Strategic Plan.